Skip to content

 Appeals

-An academic appeal is defined here as an appeal against the outcome of a progress panel or a viva examination panel.
+An academic appeal is defined here as an appeal against the outcome of a progress review or a viva examination.
 Any other concerns (e.g. regarding supervision or resources) should be progressed as a student complaint.

-For an appeal against the decision of a progressstage review (early, mid or final progress review) or against the decision of the viva examination team, the grounds for appeal will be:
+For an appeal against the decision of a progress review, or against the decision of the final examiners, the grounds for appeal will be:

 a) Your results have been affected by the University not following its own assessment procedure.
-If you are a research student, this may include the arrangements for your supervision.
-Academics use their knowledge and expertise to mark your work.
+Academic use their knowledge and expertise to assess your work.
 This is academic judgement.
 You cannot appeal because in your opinion this judgment is wrong.

 b) You had exceptional circumstances which you could not reasonably apply for, or evidence, using the Exceptional Circumstances Procedure.